SalesforceCommerceCloud/sfcc-ci/README.md

 _Authentication succeeded_

-**To successfully use the second command the client must become Account Administrator!**
+**To successfully use the second command the client must have the role "Account Administrator"!**

 # License #